 Willing to speak up for you in the future, even if it is difficult

-Your health care representative should be able to handle a disagreement.
-For example, a family member might disagree with your caregiver.
-Your health care proxy should be able to express your wishes to the people who disagree.
+Your health care representative might need to handle a disagreement.
+For example, a family member might disagree with your doctor.
+In that case, your health care representative would express your wishes to the people who disagree.

 Consider choosing a second health care representative, too.
 This person can help if the first person cannot.

 After you choose your health care representative, fill out your state's health care representative form.
 Sign it, have it witnessed or notarized, and give your doctor a copy.

 Making decisions for urgent or emergency care

 In an emergency situation, things can happen very quickly.
 Your health care representative may not be present to give direction.
 While you cannot plan for everything, you can let your health care team know what kind of care you want in urgent or emergency care.
 You can record what you want to happen in this kind of situation using physician orders for life-sustaining treatment (POLST) and, if wanted, a do-not-resuscitate order (DNR).